dianahcortez/PyBer_Analysis/README.md

 <img width="700" alt="PyBer Summary DataFrame" src="https://user-images.githubusercontent.com/104927745/179375233-133c4887-b4e9-45b1-a070-96447ae50f0e.PNG">

-Next I creded a multipleline plot which would show the cleint the total weekly value of the fares for each type of city (Urban, SubUrban, rural).
+Next I creded a multipleline plot which would show the cleint the total weekly value of the fares for each type of city (Urban, Suburban, Rural).
 - This plot showed that there are drastically higher total fares in Urban cities as compared to Suburban and lastly to Rural.
 - Most of PyBer's total fares and revenue is being gained from Urban cities.